elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-disk-in-write-mode-in-freebsd-9.md

 >
 > For a full read-write NTFS support consider sysutils/fusefs-ntfs port/package.

 So it looks like I need to install another package to have write permission to an NTFS volume.
-So let&#8217;s get to it:
+So let's get to it:

 	elatov@freebsd:~>cd /usr/ports/sysutils/fusefs-ntfs